hexolan/development/lab/misc/proof-of-concepts/stocklet-proto2/README.md

 ## 📘 About

-This project was originally to experiment with using event-driven architecture as a hobby project.
+This project was originally made to experiment with using event-driven architecture.

 But I hope it can serve as a beneficial demonstration of using the architecture and exemplify the implementation of some other microservice patterns.